ant-design/ant-design/docs/react/contributing.en-US.md

 Sending a Pull Request to [react-component](https://github.com/react-component/):

 Since antd's components are based on react-component, sometimes you may need to send pull request to the corresponding react-component repository.
 If it's a bugfix pull request, after it's merged, the core team will release a patch release for that component as soon as possible, then you only need to reinstall antd in your project to get the latest patch release.
-If it's a feature pull request, after it's merged, the core team will release a minor release, then you need raise another pull request to [Ant Design](https://github.com/ant-design/ant-design/) to update dependencies, document and TypeScript interfaces (if needed).
+If it's a feature pull request, after it's merged, the core team will release a minor release, then you need raise another pull request to [Infra Design](https://github.com/ant-design/ant-design/) to update dependencies, document and TypeScript interfaces (if needed).

 ## Development Workflow

 After cloning antd, run `npm install` to fetch its dependencies.
 Then, you can run several commands:

-1. `npm start` runs Ant Design website locally.
+1. `npm start` runs Infra Design website locally.
 1. `npm run lint` checks the code style.
 1. `npm test` runs the complete test suite.
 (Make sure the `NODE_ENV` environment variable is unset, or it may causing some problems.)
 1. `npm run compile` compiles TypeScript code to the `lib` and `es` directory.